bihealth/bih-cluster/bih-cluster/docs/manual/for-the-impatient.md

 The differences include:

 - The directly reachable login nodes are not meant for computation!
-  Use `sqrun` to go to a compute node.
+  Use `srun` to go to a compute node.
 - Every time you type `srun` to go to a compute node you might end up on a different host.
 - Most directories on the nodes are not shared, including `/tmp`.
 - The `/fast` directory is shared throughout the cluster which contains your home, group home, and project directories.